More about me

 After those studio sessions, I realized that’s where I found myself.
 Something about working out the finer details of a record, like choosing the right snare drum, dialing in the best guitar fx, coming up with great lyrics and getting the right vocal performances was far more attractive to me than touring for 18 months at a time.

-After Love, Robot broke up, I was brought to VuDu Studios to session play drums on an EP for Heirsound (ex Love, Robot Alexa San Roman and Dane Christopher) which quickly led to an internship opportunity and eventually a subsequent engineering job.
+After Love, Robot broke up, I was brought to VuDu Studios to session play drums on an EP for Heirsound (ex Love, Robot Alexa San Roman and Dane Christopher) which quickly led to an internship opportunity and eventually a subsequent engineering job under producer Mike Watts.